rezaramadhanirianto/crud-flutter-mysql/README.md

 ##How To run
 - First import database and place a php file in htdocs
-- Second you must change variable ip in globals.dart make sure it matches your ip address
+- Second you must change variable ip make sure it matches your ip address